Listen to the audio version of this article (generated by AI).

 Does SK Hynix’s IPO Signal a Top to the Stock Market?

-With SK Hynix’s $29.4 billion raise, 2026 will be among the largest years for equity offerings.
+With SK Hynix’s massive U.S listing, 2026 will be among the largest years for equity offerings.
 And while that news may spur “animal spirits” for investors, it may also signal a market top.

 The reason is relatively simple: Insiders who know their company best are looking to sell to outsiders who are overly enthusiastic about the stock and willing to pay a high price.
 So, a cluster of AI-related companies looking to sell out of the hottest market trend may look suspect.